Cannabis health effects

 Driving while impaired is illegal and unsafe

-Getting high before you drive could lead to a charge of driving under the influence (DUI).
+Do not drive after using cannabis.
 People who drive under the influence of cannabis can experience dangerous effects, such as:

 • Slower reactions